-I study mobility in China, including both freight and passenger transport; mode shares in each (including the rapid growth of private vehicles); impacts on energy demand & security, GHG emissions, local air pollutants; and a variety of policies aimed at these.
-Currently this involves adding and calibrating transport sector detail in a global, CGE economic model which separately resolves China's 30 provinces.
+I study mobility in China, including both freight and passenger transport; mode shares in each (including the rapid growth of private vehicle ownership); impacts on energy demand, GHG emissions, and local air pollutants; and a variety of policies aimed at these.
 This research continues work done for my M.S. in Technology & Policy (TPP), which dealt with GHG policy and passenger travel aggregated at the national level.

 I am also interested in methodology for understanding how uncertainties in transport technology, policy, and trends—including urbanization and the expansion of public transport infrastructure as an alternative to private vehicles—affect prospects for achieving climate and other environmental goals.
 This knowledge, and China's experience in applying it to manage rapid growth, will be important as we seek to move to transport systems consistent with global sustainability. 勿体無い is one way of expressing this broad purpose.